-Policy CD-1.12 Maintain Unobstructed Views of the Ocean: Require new development north of Pudding Creek to leave unblocked views (30% of parcel(s)) to the ocean from Highway One.
+Policy CD-1.12 Maintain Unobstructed Views of the Ocean: Require new development north of Pudding Creek to leave unblocked views to the ocean from Highway One.

 Policy CD-1.13: Protect east-west public views to the Ocean: Development located west of the terminus of a public east-west street shall be sited and designed to preserve/protect public views to the ocean.